arifC/compass-doc-adv/docs/best-practices.md

 ## Specify how your response should look like

-In mutations and queries, you can exactly specify how the API response should look like.
-We recommend to have more verbose responses to take the information for further steps.
+In GraphQL, you can **specify how the API response should look like**.
+We recommend to have verbose responses to take the information for further steps.
 For example, if we create an Application like this, we only get minimal information and might have to fetch more information later on:

 ```graphql
 mutation {